 I have been able to heal my relationships with my family and with myself.
 My anxiety is minimal and my depression is gone.
 I stopped hating myself and started loving myself.
 I get my buzz from nature, music, relationships, and waking up with a clear mind and full heart every day.

-I quit the corporate sales jobs, that were never right for me, and started Ditched the Drink, my online Recovery Class and Coaching to help guide others out of the alcohol trap.
-I am passionate about removing the stigma of getting help in recovery.
+I quit the corporate sales jobs that were never right for me, and started Ditched the Drink.
+I offer an online Jumpstart!
+Discovery Class and Becoming!
+Certified Professional Coaching, to help guide other high achieving, care givers, like me, out of the alcohol trap.
+I am passionate about removing the stigma of getting help in recovery discovery.

 I know how frightening it is when you start to depend on a drink.
 I know how scared you are to get help, or even admit drinking might be an issue.
 You are not alone and you do not have to go through this alone.
 There is a whole badass sober community out there for you.
-I can show you the way through recovery.
-I have developed everything you need to light your path.
-You can hold my hand and I will lead you to your freedom.
+I can show you the way through the dark, and get your inner light shining again.
+I have developed everything you need to illuminate your path.
+Take my hand, and I will lead you to freedom from thinking about drinking.
 It won’t be easy, but it will be worth it.
 No one ever regretted getting sober.
 The time is now, don’t waste another second of your precious life.